-Section 6 (FPT_SKP_EXT.1) in the ST states that the TOE is designed specifically to not disclose any keys stored in the TOE.
+Section 6.1 (FPT_SKP_EXT.1) in the ST states that the TOE is designed specifically to not disclose any keys stored in the TOE.
 The TOE stores all private keys in a secure directory that cannot be viewed or accessed, even by the Administrator.
 The TOE stores symmetric keys only in volatile memory.
-Pre-shared keys (MACsec CAKs) may be specified in the configuration file by the Administrator using a bit-based (hex) format.
-While, only the Administrator may view the configuration file, the CAKs can be configured so they are excluded from display when viewing the configuration file via "show running-config" or "show startup-config "CLI commands.
+Pre-shared keys may be specified in the configuration file by the Administrator using a bit-based (hex) format.
+Only the Administrator may view the configuration file.